ashvardanian/SimSIMD/README.md

 ## Efficient Alternative to [`scipy.spatial.distance`][scipy] and [`numpy.inner`][numpy]

 SimSIMD leverages SIMD intrinsics, capabilities that only select compilers effectively utilize.
-This framework supports conventional AVX2 instructions on x86, NEON on Arm, as well as __rare__ AVX-512 FP16 instructions on x86 and Scalable Vector Extensions on Arm.
+This framework supports conventional AVX2 instructions on x86, NEON on Arm, as well as __rare__ AVX-512 FP16 instructions on x86 and Scalable Vector Extensions (SVE) on Arm.
 Designed specifically for Machine Learning contexts, it's optimized for handling high-dimensional vector embeddings.

 - ✅ __3-200x faster__ than NumPy and SciPy distance functions.
 - ✅ Euclidean (L2), Inner Product, and Cosine (Angular) spatial distances.
 - ✅ Hamming (~ Manhattan) and Jaccard (~ Tanimoto) binary distances.
-- ✅ Single-precision `f32`, half-precision `f16`, and `i8` vectors.
+- ✅ Single-precision `f32`, half-precision `f16`, `i8`, and binary vectors.
 - ✅ Compatible with NumPy, PyTorch, TensorFlow, and other tensors.
 - ✅ Has __no dependencies__, not even LibC.